-Up to one-half (48 units) of the MA in Intercultural Studies can be earned through Distance Learning.
+Up to two-thirds (56 units) of the MA in Intercultural Studies can be earned through online classes.
 The Certificate in Christian Studies from the School of Theology or School of Intercultural Studies can be earned entirely through Distance Learning.
 The Certificate in Anglican Studies is available entirely online.

-In the School of Theology, students in the MA in Theology, MA in Theology and Ministry, and MA in Christian Leadership may earn up to one-half of their degree (36 units in the MA in Christian Leadership, 48 units in the other degrees) through distance learning coursework, including both Individualized Distance Learning and Fuller Online courses.
-Students in the Master of Divinity program may earn up to 40 units through Distance Learning.
+In the School of Theology, students in the MA in Theology and Ministry may earn up to two-thirds (56 units) of their degree through online coursework.
+Students in the MA in Theology may include up to 52 units of online coursework.
+Students in the Master of Divinity program may earn up to two-thirds (80 units) of their degree through online classes.